memoz1981/development_notes/linux_command_line.md

 `[!abc]*` any file not beginning with a, b, c

 `*[[:lower:]123]` any file ending with lowercase letter or 1 or 2 or 3

+**Command Examples**

+`mkdir dir1, dir2` will create dir1 and dir2 directories

+`cp file1 file2` will overwrite file2 contents from file1. if file2 doesn't exist it's created.

+`cp -i file1 file2` same as above, only if file2 exists user is prompted to overwrite.

+`cp file1,file2 dir` file1 and file2 are copied to dir

+`cp dir1/* dir2` wildcard used to copy all contents of dir1 to dir2

+`cp -3 dir1 dir2` recursively copy contents or create if doesn't exist.

+`mv file1 file2` if file2 exists it's move, if not it's rename operation

+`mv file1, file2 dir` actually mv is very similar to cp except for now original is not kept

+`rm file1` remove file1 silently

+`rm file1 -i` remove file1 with user prompt

+`rm -r file1, dir1` delete file1 and dir1 and all of it's contents. -r is required since it's a dir.

+`rm -rf file1 dir1` -f (force) to ignore non-existent files/folders

+#### Hard and Symbolic Links (ln command)

+There are 2 types of links:

++ hard links - are original unix way. every file has a hard link to file name.

++ symbolic links - are just a text pointer to the file. are more modern way. can be used both with files or directories. (similar to windows shortcut).

+`ln file link` will create a hard link

+`ln -s file link` will create a symbolic link